A BRIEF HISTORY OF WOMEN'S RIGHTS

 Meanwhile laws were passed against domestic violence.
 In 1853 in Britain a law made the punishment for wife beating up to 6 months in prison with or without hard labor.
 In the USA Tennessee passed a law making wife beating a crime in 1850.
 By 1870 it was illegal in most US States.
 Maryland was the last US state to pass such a law, in 1882.
 Meanwhile in Britain in 1878 a law allowed a woman to obtain a separation order from a magistrate if her husband was violent.

 In the late 19th century women gained opportunities in higher education.
 In the USA in 1841 three women gained bachelor degrees from Oberlin College.
 They were the first American women to gain bachelor degrees.
 In 1877 Helen Magill White became the first woman in the USA to gain a PhD.
 London University was the first British university to award women degrees in 1880.

 Until the late 19th century in Britain a married woman could not own property.
 However the 1870 Married Women's Property act stated that a married woman's earnings belonged to her.
 Further Married Woman's Property Acts were passed in 1882 and 1893.
 They allowed married women to own, buy and sell property the same as single women.
 Meanwhile in the USA the first state to allow married women to own property was Mississippi in 1839.
-During the 19th century the other states followed suit.
+New York passed a Married Women's Property Act in 1858.
+During the later 19th century the other states followed suit.